-- The key with this requirement is there must be a full 24 months of membership at the time the student submits the State FFA Degree at District Selection Day. - An FFA member can apply for their State FFA Degree until February 1 before their fourth National FFA Convention after they graduate from high school.
+An FFA member can apply for their State FFA Degree until February 1 before their fourth National FFA Convention after they graduate from high school.

-Members must apply for State Star awards at the same time that they are applying for their State Degree.
+Members must apply for State Star awards while they are applying for their State Degree.